September 12, 2013 by Terumi

 We had a lovely time hanging out and it was really amazing seeing the boys enjoy a place from my childhood.

 And there are so many beautiful artsy touches at the cabin.
-I loved seeing all the new things my grandma has added over the years.
+I loved seeing all the new things my grandma has added over the years and it’s neat that a place like Point Roberts has a special place in my heart.

 And things I remember from long ago.